Skip to main content

 Step 3: Personalize at scale

-Your opening message should reference the specific tender, this is your proof that you’ve done your homework.
+Your opening message should reference the specific tender.
+That’s your proof you’ve done the work.
 For example:

 “I noticed [Région X] recently published a tender for [SaaS category].
 We’ve worked with [similar public body] on exactly this type of project, and I wanted to share a few lessons learned before your evaluation phase closes.”

-This approach works because it’s relevant, it’s timely, and it positions you as a peer rather than a vendor cold-pitching.
-Use Lemlist to build multi-channel sequences that combine email and LinkedIn touchpoints, or Waalaxy for LinkedIn-first outreach.
+This works because it’s relevant, it’s timely, and it positions you as a peer rather than a vendor cold-pitching into the void.
+Use Lemlist to build multi-channel sequences combining email and LinkedIn, or Waalaxy for LinkedIn-first outreach.

 Step 4: Think beyond the active tender, prospect the ecosystem

-Every tender published by a public body is also a signal about their extended ecosystem.
-A GHT running a cybersecurity tender is likely influencing the procurement decisions of the 8-12 member hospitals in their groupement.
+Every tender published by a public body is also a signal about their extended network.
+A GHT running a cybersecurity tender is likely influencing procurement decisions across the 8 to 12 member hospitals in their groupement.
 A métropole signing a smart city SaaS contract will influence neighboring communes.

-Map this ecosystem proactively.
+Map this proactively.
 The tender is the seed; the network is the harvest.

-If you want to go deeper on combining signals for richer prospecting, check out how job offers signals can complement tender data, a public body hiring a “Responsable Transformation Digitale” while simultaneously publishing a SaaS tender is a double-confirmed buying signal worth prioritizing immediately.
+If you want to go further on combining signals for richer prospecting, check out how job offers signals can complement tender data.
+A public body hiring a “Responsable Transformation Digitale” while simultaneously publishing a SaaS tender is a double-confirmed buying signal worth prioritizing immediately.
+That’s the cross-signal logic Rodz was built around: “I want to contact a company when it publishes a tender for my category and hires for the role that will own the tool.”

 Common mistakes SaaS teams make with public tender prospecting in France